 3.3.2 Cropping pattern practices

 The farmers of Bangladesh usually follow three types of cropping pattern (single, double, and triple) whereas farmers of coastal areas usually follow triple cropping pattern.
 Four types of triple cropping pattern were mostly used in coastal areas (Table 5).
-Findings indicated that the majority of the respondents moderately to highly practiced rice-rice-rice (96.3%) cropping pattern.
-In contrast, most of them did not practice rice-rice-sunflower (76.6%) cropping pattern followed by rice-rice-mung bean (57.5%) cropping pattern.
-It means that mono-cropping was widespread practice in the study area.
+Findings indicated that majority of the respondents (96.3%) were moderately and highly involved in rice-rice-rice cropping pattern.
+In contrast, most of the farmers (76.6%) did not practice rice-rice-sunflower cropping pattern, followed by rice-rice-mung bean (57.5%) cropping pattern.
+These means that mono-cropping system was widespread practice in the study area.

 Table 5.
 Distribution of the respondents according to their cropping pattern practices